 When the bored, confused, and lonely Sarah and Brad finally connect sexually, the excitement of the affair overruns their lives.
 Even before their first sexual encounter, the audience can see the sexual tension is the kind of raw infatuation we’ve all experienced with a lover.
 Todd Field wonderfully, though briefly, makes us forget that Brad and Sarah are parents.
 He tells the story through their eyes, as lovers, not as a mom and a dad from separate families, yet their children are always present, even though we forget about them.
 Field is smart enough to remind us over and over that the children are forgotten through their parents’ selfishness.

 Children are always on Ronnie’s mind, however, be it as sex objects or by the way his mother treats him.
 Ronnie still lives with his mother, who has taken care of him since he was a child.
 She’s the only thing keeping him together and perhaps remains the reason he’s become what he is.
 He even refers to her as “mommy”.
 The mother’s unconditional love for Ronnie is touching, but ignorant, particularly when she attempts to get Ronnie together with someone his own age from the personals.
-The results of the date shows us how misguided the mother is, and how sick Ronnie is.
+The results of the date show us how misguided the mother is, and how sick Ronnie is.
 Frank (Noah Emmerich), an ex-cop with a sordid past of his own, posts fliers displaying Ronnie’s mug shot all over the neighborhood.
 The flier asks simply, “Safe?”
-Frank spray paints the word ‘evil’ is on Ronnie’s sidewalk; in the middle of the night he screams accusations of outside Ronnie’s house for the whole neighborhood to hear.
+Frank spray-paints the word “evil” on Ronnie’s sidewalk, and in the middle of the night, he screams accusations of outside Ronnie’s house for the whole neighborhood to hear.
 Is Frank a savage?
 Is it childlike or inhumane to desire that a sex offender be castrated to prevent further offenses?
 Frank and some of the mothers in the neighborhood certainly don’t think so.